garybernhardt/base/README.md

 It's so badass that it takes FIVE SECONDS just to answer that question!

 Base is just craaazzy!
 It's the most fearless class in all of Ruby.
-Base has no regard for any other object.
-Base really doesn't give a shit!
+Base doesn't afraid of anything!

 ## SHOULD I USE THIS IN MY SYSTEM?